Jihanablh/Bootcamp_DibimbingID/Project1_ModelComparison/README.md

 This notebook is a powerful resource for data scientists, ML engineers, and educators seeking to benchmark models across distinct classification contexts.
 It serves both as a tutorial and as a foundation for extending model evaluations to novel datasets and advanced algorithms.

 ## Project Note
-Proyek ini merupakan bagian dari tugas akhir pada program Bootcamp Data Science dan Machine Learning yang diselenggarakan oleh DibimbingID.
-Bootcamp ini menekankan pembelajaran praktis melalui penerapan algoritma machine learning pada berbagai dataset nyata, sekaligus mempersiapkan peserta untuk tantangan dunia industri data science.
+This project is part of the final assignment in the Data Science and Machine Learning Bootcamp organized by DibimbingID.
+The bootcamp emphasizes practical learning through the application of machine learning algorithms on various real-world datasets, while also preparing participants for challenges in the data science industry.